toxtli/testweb/empowerment.md

   base.
 Humans may benefit from artificial intelligence not just in terms of their ability to enhance their communication abilities but also in terms of their ability to better grasp the world around them.
+ well_being_2: |
+  The use of artificial intelligence may also assist people in developing a deeper understanding of themselves as well as the dynamics of their interpersonal connections.
+The use of artificial intelligence may assist people in making choices and doing activities that they are already acquainted with in a more effective manner.
+The human race may also benefit from the use of artificial intelligence by enhancing their ability to remember and comprehend information.
+  The development of self-awareness and the pursuit of purpose in one's life may both be facilitated by the use of artificial intelligence